AeroBeat-Workouts/aerobeat-vendor-godot-video/.plans/2026-05-21-godot-vendor-wrapper-shell-slice.md

 **Lessons Learned:**
 - The vendor repo had `.beads/` scaffolding but no initialized database yet, so `bd init --quiet` was required before creating repo-local work items.
 - The safest first slice is backend-wrapper stabilization and vendor-quirk surfacing, not generic playback service semantics.
+- The current orphan/ObjectDB leak warning appears confined to test cleanup timing around the fake player detach path; it deserves follow-up cleanup, but it did not block truthful completion of this scoped vendor-wrapper shell.

 ---